Fire and rescue services

 More information:

-Bushfires are common during summer (July to September), including near coastal and tourist areas.
+High temperatures and bushfires are common in the warmer months, including near coastal and tourist areas.

 Large forest fires have caused many deaths and injuries in recent years.
-As well as the immediate risk posed by forest fires, the smoke produced may affect those with sensitive respiratory systems.
+In addition to the immediate risk posed by forest fires, the smoke produced may affect those with sensitive respiratory systems.

 Causing a bushfire is an offence, even if it's an accident.